RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 As before, we must create the necessary fragments: methane, C and H (making sure to specify the correct spin multiplicites).
 We can then organize the fragments in a list and define the stoichiometry of the atomization reaction: CH4 -> C + 4H

-Here we use the thermochemprotocol_reaction to carry out all steps of the reaction: including geometry optimization of each species at the DFT-level (only methane in this case), calculate the Hessian (also with DFT) and derive ZPVE and thermal corrections as well as a high-level single-point calculation at the CCSD(T)/CBS level of theory that includes corrections for core-valence+ scalar relativistic effects.
-We even include a correction for atomic spin-orbit correction. thermochemprotocol_reaction will return a dictionary of the results from which we can find the total atomization energy at 0 K (TAE_0K) with ZPVE included or at 298.15 K.
+Here we use the **thermochemprotocol_reaction** function to carry out all steps of the reaction: including geometry optimization of each species at the DFT-level (only methane in this case), calculate the Hessian (also with DFT) and derive ZPVE and thermal corrections as well as a high-level single-point calculation at the CCSD(T)/CBS level of theory that includes corrections for core-valence+ scalar relativistic effects.
+We even include a correction for atomic spin-orbit correction.
+**thermochemprotocol_reaction** will return a dictionary of the results from which we can find the total atomization energy at 0 K (TAE_0K) with ZPVE included or at 298.15 K.

-The formation enthalpy can also be directly derived by passing the TAE to the function FormationEnthalpy along with the list of fragments, stoichiometry and specifying whether the enthalpy of formation at 0K or 298.15 K is desired.
+The formation enthalpy can also be directly derived by passing the TAE to the function **FormationEnthalpy** along with the list of fragments, stoichiometry and specifying whether the enthalpy of formation at 0K or 298.15 K is desired.

 .. code-block:: python